ROCm/rocm-examples/HIP-Basic/events/README.md

 # HIP-Basic Events Example
 ## Description
-Memory transfer and kernel execution are the most important parameter in parallel computing (especially HPC and machine learning).
+Memory transfer and kernel execution are the most important parameters in parallel computing, especially in high performance computing (HPC) and machine learning.
 Memory bottlenecks are the main problem why we are not able to get the highest performance, therefore obtaining the memory transfer timing and kernel execution timing plays key role in application optimization.

 This example showcases measuring kernel and memory transfer timing using HIP events.
 The kernel under measurement is a trivial one that performs square matrix transposition.